nakayama-kazuki/202x/power-punch/en/readme.md

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-017.gif' />

-How about making a doodle into table ?
+How about making a doodle into a table ?
 Although it may look cluttered, it succinctly expresses what happens in each case.
 It's also possible to embed the doodle part using Slide Zoom.

 <img src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/power-punch/img/sec-018.png' />